Vheremu/Vheremu/README.md

 - 👋 Hi, I’m @VheremuMaxwell
-- 👀 I’m interested in Java Development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Infomation Technology at Chinhoyi University of Technology and currently am in my 3rd year
+- 🌱 I’m currently working on contributing to projects in cyber security
-- 💞️ I’m looking to collaborate on Java Development Projects
+- 💞️ I’m looking to collaborate on interesting  Software Development Projects
 - 📫 How to reach me +263783453569

 <!---